open-admin-org/open-admin/README.md

 Requirements
 ------------
- - PHP >= 7.0.0
+ - PHP >= 7.3.0
  - Laravel >= 7.0.0
  - Fileinfo PHP Extension

 Installation
 ------------

-> This package requires PHP 7+ and Laravel 7.0
+> This package requires PHP 7.3+ and Laravel 7.0 or up

-First, install laravel 7.0, and make sure that the database connection settings are correct.
+First, install laravel (7.0 / 8.0 or up), and make sure that the database connection settings are correct.

 ```
-composer require open-admin/open-admin
+composer require open-admin-org/open-admin
 ```

 Then run these commands to publish assets and config：